Content management in the age of digital customer experience

 A DXC can help you save time and resources by letting seasoned experts handle demanding tasks like security, operations, deployment, back-ups, upgrades, and scaling.
 In other words: a DXC lets you focus on planning, producing, and distributing your content, while all the heavy lifting behind the scenes are left in safe hands.

-Any organisation serious about content management today and tomorrow should therefore consider a DXC.
+Any organization serious about content management today and tomorrow should therefore consider a DXC.